Hand grabs popcorn from a tray

 Popcorn is a great-tasting snack that will keep on your shelf for a long time as long as you store it properly.
 To help extend its shelf life, choose unpopped kernels and stash them in a dark, cool, and dry place.

-This way, you’ll enjoy this delicious snack whenever the cravings strike — without worrying about the quality of popped or unpopped popcorn.
+This way, you’ll enjoy this delicious snack whenever the cravings strike without worrying about its quality.

-If you want to avoid making too much popcorn, Popsmith's popcorn kits are here to the rescue.
-They come pre-measured with kernels, coconut oil, and seasoning to make 4 servings of yummy popcorn.
-Choose between Oh Sooo Buttery, Classic Kettle Popcorn, or both now!
+If you want to avoid making too much popcorn, Popsmith's pre-measured popcorn kits are here to the rescue.
+They come with kernels, coconut oil, and seasoning — everything you need to make 4 servings of yummy popcorn.
+Choose between Oh Sooo Buttery, Classic Kettle Popcorn, or grab our Starter Set now for the best of both worlds!

 Food Safety FAQs About Popcorn